This post may contain affiliate links. Please read my disclosure policy for more details.

 - Frozen peas

-- Add vegetable broth, bring to the boil and cook for 10 minutes.
+- Add potatoes, vegetable broth, and cook for 10 minutes

-- Turn off the heat, season, add fresh mint and blend.
+- Turn off the heat, add fresh mint, and blend

-Make a lot of this lovely and refreshing pea and mint soup, it’s so easy to make, it cooks in no time and it keeps well in the fridge for up to 4 days.
-It’s also freezable (without feta): divide among airtight containers (leaving 1 inch space at the top), and freeze up to 2 months.
+You can make a big batch of this frozen pea soup, it keeps well in the fridge for up to 3 days.
+It’s also freezable: divide among airtight containers (leaving 1 inch space at the top), and freeze up to 2 months.

 Looking for more quick soup recipes?